dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 As it does after the most vivid dreams, the nerves in my nose were tingling electrically for those five minutes.
-These dreams usually involve transportation at some point.
-I've only ever experienced this in the past few years of my life.
+These dreams usually involve transportation at some point: roadways, vehicles, transit and navigation.
+There is often some schism that results and transit is disrupted, a metaphor I believe my dreams are using to relevate some neurological flaw in my brain.
+I've only ever experienced this sudden waking clarity in the past few years of my life.
 Here I have the most clear thoughts, though not necessarily connected to my dreams, and it is here where I feel like I know my mind, as it is truly meant to be.
 Perhaps it is artificially constrained and maybe it's natural.[^metacognition]

 The sudden insight: the social and phenomenological dynamics symbolized following hexagrams can all be summed up by analogies to waves on a beach.
-Describing six fundamental hexagrams within a pattern language of waves yields an *au naturale* basis for dialectic.
+Describing six fundamental hexagrams within a pattern language of waves yields an *au naturale* basis for dialectic that is critical for examining the ebb and flow within the **time** of all the hexagrams.
+This notion of time in the image and lines of the hexagram is just like that which painters use to capture motion, sequence or narrative within a single image.

 #### Phenomenology of Ocean Waves